 It supports the development of mixed tenure communities, helping to tackle the problems of concentrated social housing developments which still mark our housing landscape.
 Some student housing could be appropriate at controlled levels in those approaches.

 Investors and developers now welcome NRAS after a slow start and are looking for a reliable, predictable program to expand it.

 NRAS is not a saviour on its own, but is a vital component of solving Australia’s housing supply and affordable rental crisis.
 Based on its take-up, its ability to create investment and new housing form, NRAS warrants government support to build on its successes and address its shortcomings.

-About the Authors: Adrian Pisarski is the Executive Of?cer of National Shelter and a member of the Affordable Housing Summit Group, which proposed a National Affordable Rental Incentive, on which NRAS was based.
+About the Authors: Adrian Pisarski is the Executive Officer of National Shelter and a member of the Affordable Housing Summit Group, which proposed a National Affordable Rental Incentive, on which NRAS was based.